Jue-lan/metaVerseStudy-back/README.md

 Live Link: https://jue-lan.github.io/metaVerseStudy-back/

 ## User Stories
-- User can add items to their study to do list and check them off as completed.
+- User can add items to their study to do list ~~and check them off as completed~~.
-- User can view all tasks or sort tasks by category
+- User can view all tasks and resource ~~or sort tasks by category or resource type~~
-- User can edit and view a progress log on a task
+- ~~User can edit and view a progress log on a task~~
-- User can see a feed of current news related to things meta verse (external API)
+- User can see a feed of current news related to things meta verse (external API)[almost...appears in console]
-- User can create and manipulate a resource folder that can be organized by topic, and files versus links

 ### System Tools
 - Intelligi